connorb62/Rain-Gauge/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ***
+# Future Goals
+- The ability to determine the type of rainfall based on the given records.
+- Predict future rainfall patterns.
+***
 # Feedback
 Feedback is greatly appreciated.
 Please feel free to send feedback in any regard to:
 - cbell@jeppeboys.co.za